 How to order Day-n-Night markers from Spear Engineering:

 Again: It is unclear whether this company is still operating.
 I have a call in to them to see if I can get more information to confirm one way or another – Oct.
-2019
+2019.
+Jan 2020 update: No call back ever came to me, and when I call again their mailbox is full.

 - Spencer Katalin sent us the 2014 price list — we have put it into pdf form for your easy access — open it here.